One running back, one tight end, and three wide receivers.

 Recruiting & Roster

-The percentage of a roster or recruiting class made up of blue-chip recruits.
+Blue-chip ratio measures how much of a roster or class is made up of four-star and five-star talent.

 Recruiting & Roster